Danske Bank lowers threshold for applying negative rates on deposits

 Danske was the last of Denmark’s large banks to impose negative rates on retail customers’ deposits, which it did in February this year.
 But it only affected around 1% of customers.

-Danske shares were down 3.5% at 0806 GMT, in a mostly negative Copenhagen blue chip index.
+Danske shares were down 1.4% at 0933 GMT, in a mostly positive Copenhagen blue chip index.

 Denmark’s biggest lender on Wednesday also reported a net third-quarter profit of 2.1 billion Danish crowns ($328.3 million), above an average estimate of 1.7 billion crowns in an analyst poll compiled by the Danske Bank.